userdatamanifesto/www/README.md

     [?: Let's explain here exactly why Free Software is important to build a true distributed Internet.]

+    [The distinction between server and client should go.]

 [Note: I think we should have less points.
 Ideally 4.
 The details should then be laid out in explanations below the points.
 A little